What is the cost for the semester?

 What type of food do we eat during the OLD School Semester?

 Your diet in the backcountry will showcase your creativity.
 We will provide the ingredients and teach you how to cook some amazing dishes using camp stoves and cookware.
 You’ll use pasta, rice, flour, cheese, tortillas, vegetables, and many other things to whip up culinary masterpieces.

 Where will we stay when not in the backcountry on a section?

-During down time between course sections and during in-town sections, students will stay in cabins at Snowbird Wilderness Outfitters (SWO) where you will have access to nearby bathrooms/showers.
+During downtime between course sections and during in-town sections, students will stay in cabins at Snowbird Wilderness Outfitters (SWO) where you will have access to nearby bathrooms/showers.
 All meals will be provided, except on days off (approx. 9-11 during the semester only).

 Is there a separate semester for guys and girls?

 Male and female students (aged 18-25) will participate together for the majority of the semester.
-There will be several days in a given section where the guys and girls are separate, the entire group will function together during most sections.
+There will be several days in a given section where the guys and girls are separate, the entire group will function together in most sections.
 In co-ed portions, you will be in girl- or guy-specific tent/room groups and every effort will be made to protect your privacy and purity.
 We ask for this same effort on your part as well.

 What if a student gets hurt on the trail or parents need to get in touch with a student because of an emergency situation at home?

 Our staff is certified to handle most injuries or unexpected incidents while on the trail.
-OLD School trips are never more than 30 minutes away from a main road and are met by a replenishing team throughout their trip.
+OLD School trips are never more than 30 minutes away from the main road and are met by a replenishing team throughout their trip.
 Trips all have at least 2 leaders certified with a WFR (Wilderness First Responder), CPR and First Aid, and several have more extensive medical training.

 What about college credit?